-After winning prizes at the Usti Nad-Laben and Ettlingen international piano festivals, in 1989 and 1990 respectively, he went on to perform regularly in various European countries from the age of sixteen onwards.
-As of 1997, he was a pupil at the master class given by Professor Boris Bloch at Essen’s Folkwang University of the Arts, prior to taking private lessons and participating in further master classes given by András Schiff, György Kurtág, Leon Fleisher, Dmitri Bashkirov, Oleg Maisenberg and Marie-Francoise Bucquet.
-A grant-holder of Initiativkreis Ruhrgebiet in 1999, he achieved great success with his interpretation of Chopin’s Piano Concerto Nr.
+After winning prizes at the Usti Nad-Laben and Ettlingen international piano competitions in 1989 and 1990 respectively, he went on to perform regularly in various European countries from the age of sixteen onwards.
+In 1997, he was a pupil at the master class given by Professor Boris Bloch at Essen’s Folkwang University of the Arts, prior to taking private lessons and participating in further master classes given by András Schiff, György Kurtág, Leon Fleisher, Dmitri Bashkirov, Oleg Maisenberg and Marie-Francoise Bucquet.
+A recipient of the Initiativkreis Ruhrgebiet grant in 1999, he achieved great success with his interpretation of Chopin’s Piano Concerto Nr.
 1 during the opening concert of the Ruhr Festival.
 In 2000, he was awarded the famous Folkwang prize.

-Still in the same year, Peter Józsa was selected among ninety-eight competitors to perform Beethoven’s Piano Concert Nr.
+In the same year, Peter Józsa was selected among ninety-eight competitors to perform Beethoven’s Piano Concert Nr.
 4 at Amsterdam’s Concertgebouw, together with the Netherlands Chamber Orchestra directed by Philippe Entremont.
-In 2002, he won a prize for his interpretation of Béla Bartók’s Piano Sonata during the Summer Academy organised at Salzburg’s Mozarteum and in the following year, he took first prize at the competition organised by Duisburg’s Köhler-Osbahr Foundation.
-Still in 2003, he finished his studies at the Folkwang University of the Arts with the commendation of the examiners.
+In 2002, he won a prize for his interpretation of Béla Bartók’s Piano Sonata during the Summer Academy organised at Salzburg’s Mozarteum, and in the following year, he took first prize at the competition organised by Duisburg’s Köhler-Osbahr Foundation.
+Also in 2003, he finished his studies at the Folkwang University of the Arts with the commendation of the examiners.

 Peter Józsa has been teaching piano at Graz’s University of the Arts since 2013.